Decize coal mine: Schneider Company (1869–1946)

-Coron at Sainte-Marguerite and Henri-Paul pits.
+Miner's cottage at Sainte-Marguerite and Henri-Paul pits.

 1890 Disaster

 On February 18, 1890, a coal dust explosion devastated the Marguerite shaft.
 Two mine blasts, fired too close together, were a long time coming.
 The first raised a cloud of coal dust; the second set the dust ablaze, and the fire spread like lightning through the galleries.
 All the workers in the gallery from which the blast had originated were burned, more or less severely, or asphyxiated.
 Fifteen workers were pulled out dead.
 Three more corpses were later discovered under a landslide.
 Eight men who had been brought up alive were to die that evening or the following day.
 Unfortunately, as the Zagots well was partly ventilated by the Marguerite well, toxic gases spread through it, claiming seventeen victims.
-In all, 43 people died in this disaster—the worst disaster in the basin’s history.
-The disaster’s toll was mitigated as the day was a holiday, reducing the number of workers present.
+In all, 43 people died in this disaster—the worst disaster in the basin's history.
+The disaster's toll was mitigated as the day was a holiday, reducing the number of workers present.

 1943 Work Conditions

-In 1943, under Schneider’s ownership, the mines were managed by director D. Charroux.
+In 1943, under Schneider's ownership, the mines were managed by director D. Charroux.
 Miners were divided into two categories: Category 1 (over 30 hours weekly) and Category 2 (under 30 hours).
-These conditions reflected the company’s structured labor management during wartime.
+These conditions reflected the company's structured labor management during wartime.